tiochoirul/githubsearch-app/README.md

 # Github Search User Application

 This is the final submission to graduate from the Android Application Fundamentals Learning class organized by IDCampXdicoding.
+GitHub Search App is a simple Android application built using Kotlin language.
+This app allows users to search for GitHub users and display their basic information such as username, avatar, and bio.

 ![githubuserapp](https://user-images.githubusercontent.com/108212568/220532440-55d5e947-d21f-4663-b5df-e3425ada85c0.jpg)